 The Company from time to time is a party to disputes and legal and administrative proceedings arising from the ordinary course of business.
 We could become in the future subject to legal proceedings, governmental investigations, and claims in the ordinary course of business, including employment claims, contract-related claims, and claims of alleged infringement of third-party patents, trademarks, and other intellectual property rights.
-Such claims, even if not meritorious, could force us to expend significant financial and managerial resources and could be material.
+Such claims, even if not meritorious, could be material.